jhspetersson/git-task/README.md

     git task import
     git task import <my_tasks.json

+For private repositories you have to set up `GITHUB_TOKEN` environment variable.

 ### export

 Export all or selected tasks, only JSON output format is currently supported.